BioImaging-NKI/Cellpose-JACoP/README.md

 _Input_: a folder containing multichannel 2D images.
 Multiseries microscopy format files (.lif, .czi etc.) are also supported.
 _Output_: for each image:
 - labelmap images containing Cellpose segmentations
 - Analyzed images with two extra channels containing the used masks (thresholds) for colocalization.
+The analysis parameters are added to the "Info" image property [Image>Show Info] as part of the TIFF header).
 - `tsv` files with colocalization results.
 These can be directly loaded in Excel/R/Prism for further processing.

 ## Running the script